udenshakya/front_end_next_js_task/README.md

-# front_end_next_js_taskAssignment Title: E-commerce Development Task
 Assignment Description:

 In this assignment, you will create a basic e-commerce application using Next.js.
 You'll apply key Next concepts and fundamental web development skills.
 Your task is to develop a multi-page web application named "OnlineStore" that allows users to browse and search for products.

-Instructions:
+**Instructions:
-Fork the provided project repository to your profile and clone it to your machine to begin the project.
+**Fork the provided project repository to your profile and clone it to your machine to begin the project.
 Design and implement a web application named "OnlineStore" that allows users to browse and search for products.
 The application should have the following pages:
 Home Page: Display a list of products with their images, names, and prices.
 Fetch the list from the provided API endpoint.